 An atomic group is a group that, when the regex engine exits from it, automatically throws away all backtracking positions remembered by any tokens inside the group.
 Atomic groups are non-capturing.
 The syntax is (?>group).
 Lookaround groups are also atomic.
-Atomic grouping is supported by most modern regular expression flavors, including the JGsoft flavor, Java, PCRE, .NET, Perl and Ruby.
-The first three of these also support possessive quantifiers, which are essentially a notational convenience for atomic grouping.
+Atomic grouping is supported by most modern regular expression flavors, including the JGsoft flavor, Java, PCRE, .NET, Perl, Boost, and Ruby.
+Most of these also support possessive quantifiers, which are essentially a notational convenience for atomic grouping.
+Python supports atomic grouping and possessive quantifiers starting with Python version 3.11.

 An example will make the behavior of atomic groups clear.
 The regular expression a(bc|b)c (capturing group) matches abcc and abc.
 The regex a(?>bc|b)c (atomic group) matches abcc but not abc.